This post may contain affiliate links. Please read my disclosure policy.

 - No Knead Skillet Bread

 - No Knead Hot Cross Buns

-Fast and Easy No Knead Bread
+- No Knead Potato Bread

 - In a large mixing bowl, whisk together the water and the yeast.
 In a separate bowl, mix the flour and salt well.
 Dump the flour mixture into the yeast mixture.
 Using a wooden spoon or spatula, mix the dough until it is well combined.

 - Cover the bowl with a dry kitchen towel and set the dough aside to rise for 1 hour, or until doubled in size.

 - After your dough has risen, use a spatula to loosen the dough from the edges of the bowl.
 Flour your hands really well and also sprinkle a bit of flour over the dough.
 With your floured hands gently remove the dough from the bowl and roughly shape it into a ball.
 Place the dough onto a large sheet of parchment paper and cover with a dry kitchen towel to rise for another 30 minutes.